andrewmolyuk/pixar/README.md

 - Define files to delete during processing, like Thumbs.db or .DS_Store files
 - Sync/upload photos with cloud drives: S3, iDrive etc
 - Custom format for output folder names
-- Apply CSV file with list of actions have to be performed.
+- Apply CSV file with list of actions have to be performed
+- Load configuration from a JSON file

 Any useful idea or suggestion is welcomed.